 As part of U-Learn’s support to learning and evidence in the refugee response in Uganda, we publish reports, assessments and learning products to inform refugee response actors.

-In an effort to support content creators, Andie Lambe created a monthly Newsletter and associated website that shares, on a monthly basis, publicly available research relevant to the Uganda Refugee Response.
-With permission U-Learn is publishing links to articles most relevant to our areas of work.
+To improve access to and use of evidence and research, Andie Lambe created a monthly Newsletter and associated website that shares research relevant to the Uganda Refugee Response.
+With her permission, U-Learn is sharing links to selected resources that were published in November 2023.

 We believe that empowering refugees to shape how aid is designed and delivered is key.
 In line with Grand Bargain Objective 6 (Participation Revolution), U-Learn supports refugees’ meaningful participation in national policy-making and decision-making for Uganda.